rodrigoronner/SSI-EHR-Blockchain/README.md

 # SSI-EHR-Blockchain

 A working implementation of a self-sovereign identity (SSI) framework for Electronic Health Records, built on Ethereum.
-Patients, physicians, and hospitals each hold a Decentralized Identifier (DID) they control directly, medical operations are issued and verified as signed Verifiable Credentials (VCs), and clinical documents are encrypted and kept off-chain on IPFS, with only their hash anchored on the blockchain.
+Patients, physicians, and hospitals each hold a Decentralized Identifier (DID) that they control directly.
+Medical operations are issued and verified as signed Verifiable Credentials (VCs), and clinical documents are encrypted and kept off-chain on IPFS, with only their hash anchored on the blockchain.

 The goal is to move EHR access control away from a central database that a single institution can lose, leak, or lock a patient out of, and place it under a mechanism that enforces ownership, delegation, and revocation via a smart contract rather than an administrator's discretion.